 I took a 7:30 p.m. train to Barcelona and made it to my hotel with enough time to enjoy some tapas before going to bed.

-Where to next in Spain?
+Where to next on your Spain Itinerary?

 Madrid to Barcelona or Madrid to Seville is just about 2 1/2 hours by high-speed train.
 Madrid’s Atocha Station makes it quick and effortless to transfer between Madrid and other cities in Spain.
 It’s less than 2 miles from Puerta del Sol or about 10-15 minutes (depending on traffic) by taxi to the station.